 Learn to play the clarinet/sax from a friendly, experienced and qualified teacher!
-Whether you're discovering a musical instrument for the first time or are an experienced player wanting to brush on your skills I would be glad to help you out.
+Whether you're discovering a musical instrument for the first time or are an experienced player wanting to brush up on your skills, I would be glad to help you out.

 - Which subject(s) do you teach?